ShepardToTheStars/ctf/owasp-juice/bonus/nonexistent-user-admin-token/readme.md

 Once I clicked the submit button, I got presenting with a 2FA page.
 Progress!

+*Note that my user does NOT have 2FA attached to it, but it brings me to the page anyways.*

 <img src="images/nonexistent-user-admin-token-2fa.png">

 From there I looked at the token that I got back in the requests, and it was another JWT token.